-The main legislative act covering the EIA procedure is the Legislative Decree 152/2006 "Norms on the Environment", Part 2, Title III (art.
-19-29) as modified by Legislative Decree 128/2010, that lists the projects subject to the national EIA procedure.
-It foresees a list of activities (identical to annex I to Directive 85/337 (as subsequently modified) on the assessment of the effects of certain public and private projects on the environment) for which EIAs are compulsory at the national level since they are deemed to have a significant impact.
-Additional activities (those listed in annex II to the EU Directive) are also subject to EIA procedure at the regional level.
-These additional activities are listed in Annex III of Legislative Decree 152/2006 as modified (projects that are subject to an obligatory regional EIA) while Annex IVshows those subject to a screening procedure to assess whether or not are likely to have a significant impact.
-The criteria to be subject to EIA (screening) are listed in annex V: this procedure serves to evaluate whether a project could have a significaor negative impact on the environment.
+The main legislative act covering the EIA procedure is the Legislative Decree 152/2006 "Norms on the Environment", Part 2, Titles I (general principles), III (national EIA, art.
+19-29), and IV (interregional and transboundary EIA) as modified by Legislative Decree 128/2010.
+Annex II of L.D.
+152/2006 contains a list of activities (identical to annex I to Directive 92/2011 on the assessment of the effects of certain public and private projects on the environment) for which EIAs are compulsory at the national level since they are deemed to have a significant impact.
+Additional activities listed in annex III of L.D.
+152/2006 as modified (projects that are subject to an obligatory regional EIA, (corresponding to those listed in annex II to the EU Directive) are also subject to EIA procedure at the regional level.
+Annex IV shows activities subject to a screening procedure to assess whether or not are likely to have a significant impact.
+The criteria to be subject to EIA (screening) are listed in annex V: this procedure serves to evaluate whether a project could have a significant or negative impact on the environment.
 Projects listed in Annex IV that are located in specified protected areas (including costal and marine protected areas) are automatically subject to an EIA.

 The public is entitled to participate both in the EIA and in the screening procedure.
 In the screening procedure the public concerned can send comments to the relevant public authority within 45 days from the presentation of the draft project and of its screening evaluation.

 EIA legislation stipulates that the public be informed at an early stage of the procedure.
-Accordingly, the proponent of the activity subject to the EIA procedure shall request the competent public authority for authorization and inform the public at the same time by publishing a notice in both the website of the Competent Authority, in a national and in regiona/local newspapers that provide general information on the proposed activity, indicating where and for how long the relevant documentation will be available, and specifying practical details about public participation.
+Accordingly, the proponent of the activity subject to the EIA procedure shall request the competent public authority for authorization and inform the public at the same time by publishing a notice in both the website of the competent authority, in a national and in regiona/local newspapers that provide general information on the proposed activity, indicating where and for how long the relevant documentation will be available, and specifying practical details about public participation.
 The applicant assumes the expenses of publishing the notice as well as of providing EIA documentation (which includes a study on the adverse effects on the environment) and copies thereof.

 National legislation now foresees the possibility to provide written comments within 60 days (previous law allowed 45 days) from the day the documentation has been deposited and made available to the public.
-In order to favour the public, some flexibility on deadlines for submitting comments has so far been applied.
+In order to favour the public, some flexibility on deadlines for submitting comments is applied.
 The competent authority can also decide to organize consultations though a public hearing where the EIA study, further technical opinions and observations by the public are discussed.
-The hearing by the competent authority is concluded with a report on the works and on the findings, which are relevant for the final decision.
+The hearing by the competent authority is concluded with a report on the works and on the findings, which are kept into consideration for the final decision.